aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

     --8<-- "examples/event_handler_validation/src/getting_started_output.json"
     ```

-If the validation process encounters data that does not conform to the specified input schema, the system triggers a validation error.
-This results in an HTTP 442 Unprocessable Entity error, which indicates that the input was understood by the server but contained invalid fields.
+When data fails to match the input schema during validation, a validation error occurs, leading to an HTTP 422 Unprocessable Entity error, signaling that the server understood the input but found invalid fields.

-Here's an example of what the error response might look like when the validation fails due to bad input:
+Below is a sample error response for failed validation due to incorrect input:

 === "bad_input_event.json"